wp-plugins/twitter-image-host/readme.txt

       [twitter-images columns=4 lightbox="true"]

-== Creating a Template ==
+== Template Tags ==

-By default, this plugin will use the standard post template ('single.php').
-However, if you wish, you can create a custom template to display hosted images.
-The template should be called 'twitter-image-host.php', located within your current theme directory.
+This plugin provides several template tags, for use both in displaying single posts (see 'Creating a Single Template'), and for custom pages which display many posts in a loop (see 'Using Template Tags in a Loop').

-There are five template tags available:
+The available template tags are:

+= Single Entry Tags =

+*`the_twitter_image_permalink`*

+Returns the URL to the view page

 *`the_twitter_image_url`*

-Contains the full URL to the image, or the image thumbnail if the original image was large
+Returns the full URL to the image, or the image thumbnail if the original image was large

 *`the_twitter_full_image_url`*

-Contains the full URL to the full-sized image, if there is one
+Returns the URL to the full-sized image, if one exists, or false otherwise

-*`the_twitter_image`*

-Returns HTML to display the image and a link to the full-sized image if it exists, with Lightbox rel tags.

 *`the_twitter_image_title`*